310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% bubble Chiaki serious %}
 Yeah… While we do tend to get beat up in the face of reality… That’s the sort of ambition we, Ryuseitai, are working under.

-That’s exactly why we’re the one group that can’t, at any cost, abandon Supervillains, as it also has been suffering countless injuries in the face of reality.
+That’s exactly why we’re the one group that can’t, at any cost, abandon ‘Supervillains’, as it also has been suffering countless injuries in the face of reality.

 This is a matter of our identity.
 {% endbubble %}